Making Online Communities 'Better': A Taxonomy of Community Values on Reddit: Taxonomy of Community Values

-The \textit{Community Engagement} category contains 20\% (57/292) of the idea units derived from responses, making it the second most frequently reported value amongst respondents.
+The \textit{Community Engagement} category contains 18.9\% (275/1481) of the idea units derived from responses, making it the second most frequently reported value \new{topic} amongst respondents.
 We divide these idea units into two subcategories: \textit{Quality of Interaction or of the Community as a Whole}, and \textit{Connection and Universalization}, \ie the realization that others exist with similar interests/feelings.
-Almost every single one of these responses (55/57) was positive, suggesting that community members mostly consider community engagement in a positive sense.
+The vast majority (256/275) of these responses were mentioned in a positive context, suggesting that redditors mostly feel positively about community engagement.

-\new{ Comments on \textit{Quality of Interaction or of the Community as a Whole} were almost entirely (33/35) positive, and mentioned both qualities of the individual interactions with community members (\eg ``I often ask for help with language learning resources [on /r/gaidhlig], and everyone is always quick to respond'') as well as qualities of the community as a whole} (\eg ``I appreciate the goodhearted nature of most of the people [on /r/Konosuba, a community dedicated to the eponymous Japanese novel series].'')
-However, two participants were unhappy with the quality of the interactions in their communities, such as ``[On /r/msu] there are often gatekeepers who comment on posts.
+Comments on \textit{Quality of Interaction or of the Community as a Whole} mentioned both qualities of the individual interactions with community members (\eg ``I often ask for help with language learning resources [on /r/gaidhlig], and everyone is always quick to respond'') as well as qualities of the community as a whole (\eg ``I appreciate the goodhearted nature of most of the people [on /r/Konosuba, a community dedicated to the eponymous Japanese novel series].'')
+However, 19 participants were unhappy with the quality of the interactions in their communities, such as ``[On /r/msu] there are often gatekeepers who comment on posts.
 However, these people tend to get downvoted quickly, so it's not that big of a deal.''
 This community member then suggested that ``a brief note about negativity in the sub's rules could help with this.''

-\textit{Connection and Universalization} is especially valued in communities for people with a common identity or interest who may be physically far apart or part of a minority group and therefore unable to connect as easily offline.
+\textit{Connection and Universalization} is especially \new{oft-mentioned} in communities for people with a common identity or interest who may be physically far apart or part of a minority group and therefore unable to connect as easily offline.
 One respondent wrote ``[I love that /r/blackladies] is a community of black women coming together to discuss social issues that are prevalent and important to us.''
-Another says ``[/r/Glaucoma] lets me get in touch with people around the world [who are] dealing with a similar health issue.'' \new{These quotes from participants reflect a body of literature that finds that online communities can be helpful venues for minority groups and those with special needs connect with similar people for support~\cite{Raj2017PsychosocialSF, Tallaj2019AfroLatinxOC, Kamalpour2020HowCO}.}
+Another says ``[/r/Glaucoma] lets me get in touch with people around the world [who are] dealing with a similar health issue.''
+These quotes from participants reflect a body of literature that finds that online communities can be helpful venues for minority groups and those with special needs connect with similar people for support~\cite{Raj2017PsychosocialSF, Kamalpour2020HowCO}.